christian-gama/aicrag-v2-backend/README.md

 >
 > If you want to run this server in a Docker environment, just run:

-`$ yarn docker:start`
+`$ yarn docker:up`

-It will run on port 3000 as default.
+It will run on port 4000 as default.

+> ### Fixing a permission error caused on Linux by Docker
+>
+> When docker maps a ./data folder from mongo, it will cause a permission error on Linux

+`$ sudo chmod 777 -R data`